clouddrove/enigma/modules/docker/readme.md

 ```

 ### To work with Docker commands run-
-- To Build, Scan and Tag:
+- To Build and Tag:
   ```
   ./enigma bake
   ```